avaxman/Directional/docs/tutorial.md

 Most examples require a modest amount of user interaction; the instructions of what to do are given in the command-line output upon execution.

-### Discrete tangent bundles {: #discrete-tangent-bundles}
+### <a Id = "#discrete-tangent-bundles"></a>Discrete tangent bundles

 In the continuum, directional fields are represented as elements of tangent spaces, where a tangent space is a linear space attached to each point of a manifold.
 The set of all such tangent spaces is called a *tangent bundle*.

 In the discrete setting, a tangent bundle is a finite set of The central data structure of Directional is the *discrete tangent bundle*, which is a finite and discrete graph $G_{TB} = (V_{TB},E_{TB})$ of tangent spaces, which are independent vector spaces of dimension $d$.
 This concept is implemented in class ```TangentBundle```.
 Discrete tangent bundles can supply one of more of the following properties:

 1. **Intrinsic parameterization**: vectors in a single tangent space are represented with coordinates $\left(x_1,\cdots,x_d\right)$ in an arbitrary, but fixed basis of dimension $d$.
 The basis itself does not need to be specified for many algorithms, it can stay abstract.